Millipede fact sheet | Field of Mars EEC

 Scientific group – Millipedes are myriapods in the class Diplopoda.

-Diet – Most millipedes feed on decaying leaves, fungi and soft plant material.
+Diet – Most millipedes feed on decaying leaves, fungi, rotting wood and soft plant material.

 Habitat – Millipedes live in moist, sheltered places such as leaf litter, soil, under logs and beneath bark.